Cycling-Van Vleuten a doubt for world championships road race after relay crash

-Sept 21 (Reuters) - Annemiek van Vleuten is a doubt for Saturday's road race at the world championships after the Dutch rider crashed in the team time trial mixed relay event in Wollongong, Australia.
+Sept 21 (Reuters) - Annemiek van Vleuten is a doubt for Saturday's world championships road race after the Dutch rider sustained an elbow fracture in a crash in the team time trial mixed relay event in Wollongong, Australia.

-Van Vleuten, winner of the women's Tour de France and a three-time world champion in the time trial (2017, 2018) and road race (2019), hit the deck a few metres after the start on Wednesday.
+Van Vleuten, winner of the women's Tour de France and a three-times world champion in time trial (2017, 2018) and road race (2019), hit the deck a few metres after the start on Wednesday after her front tyre exploded.

-"On my way to the hospital for X-rays of my right side.
-All bruised and especially worried about my right elbow/arm," the 39-year-old wrote on Twitter.
+"Back from hospital Wollongong...
+Stable fracture elbow, no surgery needed.
+I am allowed to ride my bike, but depends on pain and need to be sensible.
+Hope I can sleep," the 39-year-old wrote on Twitter.

-Van Vleuten is one of the main favourites for the 164.3-km road race in Australia.
+Van Vleuten is one of the favourites for the 164.3km road race in Australia.

 Switzerland won the mixed relay with Italy coming home second and Australia third.